everday-df3ndr/df3ndr.github.io/about.md

 # About everyday df3ndr

-It all started in 2019 - Chris and Kooos met at a conference in Haarlem, the Netherlands.
+It all started in 2019 - Chris and Koos met at a conference in Haarlem, the Netherlands.
 Since then, our friendship has grown as has our passion for sharing our experiences with the community.

 Our goal for the everyday df3ndr podcast is to provide snackable, practical tips and tricks based on our real-world experience to help you secure your Microsoft cloud environments.

 # Chris Goosen